acoli-repo/conll/README.md

 Note that these repositories do not have strong interdependencies in the aggregator, but that this has been mostly created to faciliate a quick-and-easy local setup of all components of the ACoLi CoNLL Libraries.
 For development, we recommend to work within the submodule repositories directly.

+## Related tools

+Please see [Related.md](./Related.md) for an overview over related tools.

 ## Acknowledgements

-If you use the ACoLi CoNLL Libraries, please consider to refer to our reference publication:
+If you use the ACoLi CoNLL Libraries, please refer to our reference publication:

 * Chiarcos, C. & Schenk, N. (2018), [The ACoLi CoNLL Libraries: Beyond Tab-Separated Values](http://www.lrec-conf.org/proceedings/lrec2018/pdf/869.pdf), In: Proceedings of the Eleventh International Conference on Language Resources and Evaluation (LREC 2018), Miyazaki, Japan, May 7-12, 2018, p.571-576.